 What are the deets?

-Scarecrows in the Garden will be open and ready for viewing from October 6, until October 31 (the garden is closed Mondays).
+Scarecrows in the Garden will be open and ready for viewing from October 1st, until November 3rd (the garden is closed Mondays).

-What else can visitors do?
+What else can visitors do this fall?

 Scarecrows in the Garden is just one aspect of the Garden’s fall schedule.
 Every fall, the Atlanta Botanical Garden hosts a spectacular line-up of events and things to do, and this year isn’t any different!